Qubes-Community/Contents/docs/customization/language-localization.md

 Enable UTF-8 in dom0 title bars
 -------------------------

-You can enable UTF-8 characters in the title bar for all qubes or on a per-qube basis.
-Follow the instructions [here](https://www.qubes-os.org/doc/config-files/#gui-and-audio-configuration-in-dom0) for further information.
+You can enable UTF-8 characters in the title bar for all (non-Windows) qubes or on a per-qube basis via the command

+   `qvm-features <VMname> gui-allow-utf8-titles true`

+in a `dom0` terminal.

+To change a given GUI option globally, set the `gui-default-{option}` feature on the GuiVM for that qube.

+**Note:** This does not work for Windows qubes.

 Changing the language of dom0
 -----------------------------